A common flight credit rule should replace all “secret” workarounds to get your money from airlines

 If a flight credit expires, passengers will probably have lost any use of the credits.
 In other words, the airline has confiscated your money.
 You paid for a flight.
 The pandemic made you miss your flight.
 Then the flight credit expires.
 And the airline keeps your money.
 There is something wrong with this situation.

 All airlines, both network carriers and low-cost airlines, have different rules for these travel credits.

 American, Delta, and United all have different rules and expiration dates for airline flight credits.
 Southwest Airlines limits these flight credits to two years.
-Some airlines simply apply an expiration date of the end of 2022.
 Others have varying expiration dates.
 Travelers United believes that there should be no expiration dates.